TechMex-io/southernTails/grooming.md

   - desc_1_item: The anal glands will be expressed.
   - desc_1_item: The ears will be cleaned and the ear hair will be pulled if necessary.
   - desc_1_item: Included is the tearless facial, bath, fluff dry, and brush-out.
-  - desc_1_item: _Grooms will include the fur cut after a personal consultation with one of our expert. groomers._
+  - desc_1_item: _Grooms will include the fur cut after a personal consultation with one of our expert groomers._
 body_heading_2: Upgrade Package
 body_desc_2: Sed a maximus metus.
 Etiam vitae auctor nunc.
 Proin fringilla arcu non dui condimentum, tempor facilisis diam semper.
 Vivamus diam sapien, dictum vitae facilisis sit amet, aliquet pellentesque erat.
 Sed convallis nisl in velit fringilla, et eleifend lacus tempor.
 Praesent in turpis mauris.
 Ut a sagittis massa.
 Praesent est ligula, consequat vitae egestas ut, convallis id ipsum.
 body_heading_3: Standard Package